AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

 The water temperature ranges from 10 to 30 Celsius.
 The roughness of a PVC pipe is approximately 0.1 mm.
 Use the fluids functions to calculate the minimum inner pipe diameter to carry this flow from the dam to the distribution tank.

 Report the following
-* critical design temperature
+* critical design temperature (at what temperature will the design fail?)
 * kinematic viscosity (maximum viscosity will occur at the lowest temperature)
 * the minimum inner pipe diameter (in mm).
-Use complete sentences to report the results and use 2 significant digits (use the sig function).
+Use complete sentences to report the results and use 2 significant digits (use the ut.sig function).

 ```python